Current Research Project

 Identifying Requirements and Gaps in French as a Second Language (FSL) Teacher Education: Recommendations and Guidelines

-Lead researcher Stephanie Arnott and research assistant Cam Smith of the University of Ottawa presented the latest updates and teased key findings at CASLT’s 2022 Networking Day on October 14, 2022
+Lead researcher Stephanie Arnott and research assistant Cam Smith of the University of Ottawa presented key findings at CASLT’s 2022 Networking Day on October 14, 2022

 The FSL Teacher Education Consortium is comprised of CASLT (the sponsor organization) and teams of research experts from three Canadian Faculties of Education: